 Etihad Guest miles can also be redeemed for travel on 20+ airline partners, including American Airlines, ANA and Hainan Airlines.

 - You can buy a maximum of 60,000 miles (excluding the bonus) per transaction and 100,000 in a calendar year

 - The regular cost is 2 US cents per mile

-- Points purchases are managed by points.com, meaning this won’t qualify as a travel purchase for credit cards with bonus points categories
+- Points purchases are managed by points.com, meaning this will not qualify as a travel purchase for credit cards with bonus points categories

 How to buy Etihad Guest more cheaply if you already have some in your account

-But that’s only if you already have at least 75% of the required miles for the redemption and it’s only for Etihad-operated flights.
+But that is only if you already have at least 75% of the required miles for the redemption and it is only for Etihad-operated flights.